 |Simple and complex translations|

 Syllables can be generalized to be a vowel, optionally preceded and/or followed by a consonant.
 Words can only begin with a vowel, a stop, or a fricative.
-Only verbs may end in a consonant, and even then it must not be an approximant.
-All other words end in vowels, and even verbs usually end up inflected into a vowel-final form.
+Only verbs may "end" in a consonant (see below), and even then it must not be an approximant.
+All other words end in vowels

 Glottal stops are not written, but they always happen between equal vowels (Ex: iipke [iʔipʰke̞]).
 They often occur between any two vowels if both are unstressed, and after a stressed vowel before an unstressed i.